Graduate programs

 - several courses on mathematics (e.g. calculus, linear algebra, real analysis,...) with high marks

-- high GRE scores (at least 165 for the quantitative component and 4.0 for the analytical component)
+- GRE scores equal or very close to 170 for the quantitative component and 4.0 for the analytical component

 - strong and informative letters of recommendation